-Most of the wedding-porn says that you should look beyond mere friendships, and that if your very best friend in the world—Pothead Chucky, your old freshman roommate—isn’t that reliable, organized, or mature, then it’s better to select someone more “appropriate,” even if you’re not lifelong friends.
+Most of the wedding-porn magazines and sites say that you should look beyond mere friendships, and that if your very best friend in the world—Pothead Chucky, your old freshman roommate—isn’t that reliable, organized, or mature, then it’s better to select someone more “appropriate,” even if you’re not lifelong friends.

 Our response?
 Horseshit.

 This mindset suffers from the typical wedding-porn propaganda, the mindset that weddings are so complicated, so all-consuming, that it should gobble up your every day for the next 12 months.
 Let’s get some perspective: your best man should be your brother or your best friend.
 Period.
-His responsibilities as the best man aren’t really that complicated (click here for the rundown), and if there’s anything he can’t handle, you can simply do it yourself or delegate to another groomsman.
+His responsibilities as the best man aren’t really that complicated, and if there’s anything he can’t handle, you can simply do it yourself or delegate to another groomsman.

 What if I have two equally best friends?
 I don’t want to insult or reject either one.